Life settlement: 1980s–1999

-2000 - present
+2000–present

 In 2000, the National Conference of Insurance Legislators (NCOIL) adopted the Life Settlements Model Act.
 In 2001, "life settlements" became a common term to describe the purchase of life insurance policies from senior citizens.

-In 2005, the life settlement industry was regulated in 25 states, providing seniors more value than the cash surrender option.
+In 2005, the life settlement industry was regulated in twenty-five states, providing seniors more value than the cash surrender option.

-In 2007, The NAIC and NAIC adopted revisions to the Viatical Settlements Model Act and the Life Settlements Model Act to strengthen consumer protections and address STOLI (stranger-originated life insurance) concerns.
+In 2007, the NAIC and NAIC adopted revisions to the Viatical Settlements Model Act and the Life Settlements Model Act to strengthen consumer protections and address STOLI (stranger-originated life insurance) concerns.

 In 2010, NCOIL adopted the Life Insurance Consumers Disclosure Model Act.

+Early improper activities among a few bad actors produced a fear among consumers regarding viatical settlements.
+Life insurers became concerned about individuals purchasing policies purely for speculative purposes.
+Many US states regulate viatical and life settlements and many more are developing legislation and regulations.
+As of June 2011, the only states that do not regulate viatical settlements are Wyoming, South Dakota, Missouri, Alabama, and South Carolina.

-Following the Tax Cuts and Jobs Act of 2017, proceeds up to the total amount of premiums paid over time are tax-free, and proceeds more than the tax basis up to the amount of the policy’s surrender value are taxed as ordinary income.
+Following the Tax Cuts and Jobs Act of 2017, proceeds up to the total amount of premiums paid over time are tax free, and proceeds more than the tax basis up to the amount of the policy's surrender value are taxed as ordinary income.
 Proceeds in excess of the surrender value are taxed as capital gains.

 In 2020, the Senior Health Planning Account Act (HR 5958) was introduced in the U.S. House of Representatives.
 It would allow seniors to pay for health care costs using tax-exempt proceeds from the sale of their life insurance.
 It was reintroduced in 2021.

+According to a 2023 study by a life settlement industry group, policyholders received approximately $842 million through life settlement transactions, representing $707 million in additional value compared to policy lapses or insurer surrenders.

 Market size

 Life settlements remain a niche asset class.
 For the year ending 2020, according to the Life Settlement Report by the Deal, there were 3,241 policies purchased with a total face value of $4.6B on the secondary market (from the original policyowner).
 This was up from 2019 when 2,878 policies for a total face value of $4.4B were purchased on the secondary market.
 In contrast, as of 2018, there were 267M life insurance policies in force in the United States.

 Moreover, it is estimated that roughly 10M policies a year lapse.
-Since the policyowner would always be better off selling rather than lapsing, many believe the life settlement market has tremendous growth potential.
+Since policyowners receive more money by selling, not lapsing, many believe the life settlement market will continue to grow.